jitsi/jitsi-meet-spot/docs/wireless_screensharing.md

 ## Phase 2: Spot passes messages on
 1. Spot's XmppConnection instance receives message from the remote control about the desired proxy connection.
-1. Spot's XmppConnection uses its callbacks, which call into RemoteContorlService and then the delegate.
+1. Spot's XmppConnection uses its callbacks, which call into RemoteControlService and then the delegate.
 1. Spot's delegate reads app state to get access to the JitsiMeetExternalApi (iframe api) instance in order to pass the messages into Jitsi-Meet.

 ## Phase 3: Jitsi-meet responds